Pool filters are essential to maintaining a clean and safe swimming pool.

 Summary

-Sand, DE, and cartridge pool filters all have their pros and cons.
+Sand, DE, and cartridge pool filters have pros and cons.

 Sand filters are the least expensive and require the least maintenance, while DE filters offer the highest filtration efficiency but require more maintenance.